The largest Greek island and among the 10 largest from Europe is Crete, while Sardinia is the second-largest strip of land from the Mediterranean Sea.

 According to the historical evidence, this second palace was destroyed in 1.450 BCE most probably by the Santorini eruption, the same eruption that destroyed the ancient city of Akrotiri.

-Thanks to modern technology, most rooms have been virtually reconstructed and during your tour of the palace, you can visualise the interiors of the palace.
+Thanks to modern technology, most rooms have been virtually reconstructed and during your tour of the palace, you can visualize the interiors of the palace.

 3. Discover the beautiful beaches